RatherRude/Elite-Dangerous-AI-Integration/docs/text-generation/LLM-setup.md

     * image: atinoda/text-generation-webui:default-nvidia-tensorrtllm
  * The above uses TensorRT to increase performance, but requires newer cards.
 If you aren't certain you can handle this, you can drop that portion as in the example below.
     * image: atinoda/text-generation-webui:default-nvidia

- Next we are going to jump down to ports, and uncomment the API port.
+Next we are going to jump down to ports, and uncomment the API port by removing the # at the beginning of the line.

  ```
  #      - 5000:5000  # Default API port